All posts

 Playbooks·Jun 9, 2026·6 min read

-Outbound at pre-seed: it's not a volume game, it's a customer discovery game
+Outbound at pre-seed is a customer discovery game

 The Verbiflow teamBy The Verbiflow team

-The advice you read about cold outbound was written for teams with quotas.
-Forty mailboxes, a list of 50,000 contacts, a 1% reply rate that books 15 meetings a week.
-That math works when you’ve already proven there’s something to sell.
-At pre-seed, you’re trying to learn whether there’s anything to sell at all.
-The goal of your first 100 cold emails isn’t pipeline.
-It’s signal.
+Most cold outbound advice was written for teams with quotas: 40 mailboxes, a list of 50,000 contacts, a 1% reply rate that books 15 meetings a week.
+That math works once you’ve already proven there’s something to sell.
+At pre-seed, you’re still trying to learn whether there’s anything to sell at all.
+The goal of your first 100 cold emails is signal, not pipeline.

-A reply rate is a leading indicator of pipeline.
-Pipeline is what you measure once you’ve nailed the customer problem.
-Before that, the only thing worth measuring is did the right person read the email and want to talk.
-That’s a binary signal, not a percentage.
-Five qualified conversations a week with people in your ICP will teach you more about what to build than 50 booked meetings with the wrong shape of buyer.
+Reply rate is a leading indicator of pipeline, and pipeline is what you measure once you’ve nailed the customer problem.
+Before that, the question worth asking each week is did the right person read the email and want to talk.
+Five qualified conversations with people in your ICP will teach you more about what to build than 50 booked meetings with the wrong shape of buyer.

 The right question